SandipSingh14/DevOps_tools/README.md

 Goal
 =======
-To get familier with DevOps, tools and Technologies, Focus Areas;
+To get familiar with DevOps, tools and Technologies, Focus Areas;

 # DevOps
 DevOps refers to understand whole software development cycle and collaboration between development, testing & operations, more focused on delivering.